glpi-project/doc-agent/source/installation/index.rst

    Unofficial repositories are not supported by GLPI-Agent editor.
 Use them at your own risk.

-Thanks to ligenix, a COPR repository can be use to install glpi-agent on Fedora 35 & 36, CentOS Stream 8 & 9, EPEL 7, 8 & 9: `ligenix/enterprise-glpi10  <https://copr.fedorainfracloud.org/coprs/ligenix/enterprise-glpi10/>`_
+Thanks to ligenix, a COPR repository can be used to install glpi-agent on Fedora 35 & 36, CentOS Stream 8 & 9, EPEL 7, 8 & 9: `ligenix/enterprise-glpi10  <https://copr.fedorainfracloud.org/coprs/ligenix/enterprise-glpi10/>`_

 .. _install-from-sources: